最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 1 | Type=idle |

 The purpose of these two statements is to wait for system initialization to complete.
-If frp starts at boot, it may fail due to the inability to connect to the network (if using a domain name, it might fail due to DNS resolution issues).
+If frp starts directly at boot, it might terminate with an error because it cannot connect to the network (or because DNS resolution fails if a domain name is used).

 1 | $ systemctl start frpc |

-If you have used kcp to accelerate ss, you will know that kcp acceleration brings higher transmission efficiency and reduces latency.
+Anyone who has used KCP to accelerate SS will know that KCP acceleration brings higher transmission efficiency and reduced latency.

-The current version of frp (>v0.12.0) supports kcp at the underlying communication protocol level and can be manually enabled in the configuration file:
+Current versions of frp (>v0.12.0) support KCP as the underlying communication protocol, which can be manually enabled in the configuration file:

 Server:

-Enable kcp protocol support in the frps.ini on the server, specifying a UDP port to receive client requests:
+Enable KCP protocol support in the server’s frps.ini and specify a UDP port to receive client requests:

 1 | # frps.ini |